Understanding Gear Ratio and Skid Spots in Fixed Gear Bike

 Finding 'the right gear ratio' for yourself may require changing parts a few times..

-To minimize trial and error, we suggest:
+To minimize trial and error, we recommend:

 ① Start with a 17T cog.